prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 We must consider edge cases in which a blocks database has persisted metrics or labels that may have been written by different client versions.
 There are multiple ways this can (and will) happen:

 * A newer client persists names to an older Prometheus version.
-In this case, names would be escaped with the U__ syntax or with replace-with-underscores method (or any other).
+In this case, names would be escaped with any of the available escaping methods.
 If Prometheus is upgraded, newer blocks will be written in UTF-8.
 * A newer Prometheus receives names from an older client, which is later upgraded.
 In this case, older names might be escaped using the replace-with-underscores method, and newer names will be UTF-8.
 This will often happen when Prometheus is receiving Open Telemetry metrics.
-* A newer Prometheus receives names from a mix of new and old clients, in which case the same block could contain escaped and UTF-8 data representing the same intended names name.
+* A newer Prometheus receives names from a mix of new and old clients, in which case the same block could contain escaped and UTF-8 data representing the same intended names.

 At query time, there will be a problem: some data may be written with UTF-8 and other data was written with an escaping format.
 The query code will not know which encoding to look for.